 But what about their BBB Accreditation for Tax Relief Companies?

 The BBB means nothing.
-Any open business can get BBB Accreditation buy paying a fee (usually $500).
+Any open business can get BBB Accreditation by paying a fee (usually $500).
 You can file a BBB complaint against a company that is not BBB Accredited anyway.

-Tax relief companies love to throw the BBB out their or some of these other professional organizations because the BBB used to mean something in the old days.
-Well now it does not.
+Tax relief companies love to throw the BBB out there or some of these other professional organizations because the BBB used to mean something in the old days.
+Well, now it does not.
 Most real people are going to give reviews on Yelp or Google Places.
 Check those.
 That’s your new BBB.

 When the tax relief company closes, the BBB does not come and save you.